Python-SIP/sip/sphinx/build_system.rst

         :param universal:
             the name of the SDK if universal binaries are to be created under MacOS/X.
+        :param arch:
+            the space separated architectures to include in a universal binary.

     .. method:: clean_build_file_objects(mfile, build)